Derek Raymond: Personal life

+Cook's five marriages ended in divorce.

+Novels

-The Crust on its Uppers (1962) was published under the name Robin Cook (not to be confused with the American novelist).
+The Crust on its Uppers (1962) was published under the name Robin Cook (not to be confused with Robin Cook, the American novelist).

 Black novels

 Cook published He Died With His Eyes Open (1984) under the pen name of Derek Raymond.
 He adopted his new pseudonym because he did not want to be confused with the American writer known as Robin Cook, "nor with the bloody shadow minister for health, come to that".
 In France, his books kept being published under his real name, generating some confusion with the American novelist.

 The book inaugurated the Factory series, nominal police procedurals narrated by the unnamed protagonist, a sergeant at London Metropolitan Police’s Department of Unexplained Deaths, also known as A14.
 A14 handles the crummy lowlife murders, in contrast with attention-grabbing homicides handled by the prestigious Serious Crimes Division, better known as Scotland Yard.
 It is "by far the most unpopular and shunned branch of the service" (He Died With His Eyes Open, p.
 6).
 As befits his lowly professional standing and departmental affiliation, the detective is surly, sarcastic, and insubordinate.
 His first case in the series is an inquiry into the murder of one Charles Locksley Alwin Staniland, an unemployed writer aged fifty-one, of upper class breeding but apparently down on his luck.
 He appears to be making little headway in an investigation that his departmental betters would be expected to treat as trivial.
 His ensuing relations with authorities proceed along the lines of this conversation with Inspector Bowman:'Christ, it’s you,’ he said.
 You still on that Staniland case?'

 'Still?'
 I said.
 'I’ve only been on it four days.'

 'Four days?
 You should have had the geezer in half the time.
 You’ll be working weekends if you don't pull your finger out.'

 'Don’t be silly,' I said.
 'If you solved them that fast, they’d start stripping you down for the microchips to find out how you did it.'

 'How are you getting on with it, anyhow?'

 'I can’t get my proof,' I said.
 'You know me — slow, quick, quick, slow, Mr. Foxtrot they call me.
 That's why I’m still a sergeant while you’re shaping up for superintendent on the Vice Squad.
 All I can say is, when it happens, don't get done for looking at dirty pictures on the taxpayer's time.'

 'You really make me laugh, you do,' Bowman said.
 'You come out with better jokes than a villain.'